hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter28.md

 Oracle has extensive support for object-relational constructs, including:

 - Object types.
 A single-inheritance model is supported for type hierarchies.
 - Collection types.
-Oracle supports `varrays`, which are variable length arrays, and nested tables.
+Oracle supports `varrays`, which are variable-length arrays, and nested tables.
 - Object tables.
 These are used to store objects while providing a relational view of the attributes of the objects.
 - Table functions.
 These are functions that produce sets of rows as output, and can be used in the from clause of a query.
 Table functions in Oracle can be nested.
 If a table function is used to express some form of data transformation, nesting multiple functions allows multiple transformations to be expressed in a single statement.
-- object views.These provide a virtual object table view of data stored in a regular relational table.
-They allow data to be accessed or viewed in an object-oriented style even if the data are really stored in a traditional relational format.
+- object views.
+These provide a virtual object table view of data stored in a regular relational table.
+They allow data to be accessed or viewed in an object-oriented style, even if the data is really stored in a traditional relational format.
 - Methods.
 These can be written in PL/SQL, Java, or C.
 - User-defined aggregate functions.
 These can be used in SQL statements in the same way as built-in functions such as sum and count.